2.1. Number Bases

 Conversions

 In this section, binary to hex, binary to decimal and the reverse of each will be shown.
 The conversion from decimal to hex will not be shown directly.
 You can use this tool, 2sC Base Conversion, to convert between the three forms.
-When converting between the three forms it is useful to memorize the two tables below (to be added).
+When converting between the three forms it is useful to memorize these two conversion tables.

 © 2024 LC3Tutor